MuokiMutua/2DSpaceShooterGame/README.md

 # 2D Space Shooter Game 🚀

-Here is a link to play the game: https://cozy-blancmange-8aef0b.netlify.app/
+Here is a link to play the game: https://cozy-blancmange-8aef0b.netlify.app/ can work both in mobile and desktop env

 A classic arcade-style space shooter game built with modern web technologies.
 Control your spaceship, dodge enemies, and shoot your way to victory!